 Welcome to #OurBushland!
 This site promotes the unique biodiversity and cultural values of the remnant forests and woodlands of the Lower Hunter, within the Cessnock Biodiversity Area that includes Cessnock and Kurri-Kurri forests.

-Remnant bushland in the area contains amazing biodiversity values, including refuge for 65 threatened entities, made up of 46 fauna and 10 flora species, and 9 endangered ecological communities.
+Remnant bushland in the area contains amazing biodiversity values, including refuge for 65 threatened entities: 46 fauna and 10 flora species, and 10 endangered ecological communities.

-Of these, two critically endangered species are regular inhabitants of the land, and rely on the native vegetation and landscapes for food, nesting and shelter sites: Regent Honeyeater and Swift Parrot.
+Of the fauna found in Our Bushland, two critically endangered species on the point of extinction.
+The Regent Honeyeater and Swift Parrot are regular inhabitants of the land, and rely on the native vegetation and landscapes for food, nesting and shelter sites.

 The OurBushland page is a partnership between many local organisations, who are passionate about promoting the values of this area.
 We also work in collaboration to support restoration activities and protect habitat, and contribute to recovery actions for listed species.